TylerM1329/rpv-sdp/README.md

 - **Key Libraries**: `NMEAGPS.h`, `SoftwareSerial.h`, `Wire.h` (I²C communication)

 ### 3. Controllers (`TCPSimClient_C`, `TCPSimClient_A`, `TCPSimClient_B`)
 These controllers are used to send control commands to the vehicle's systems, such as steering, speed, and other vehicle functionalities.
-There are three controller types, each serving different purposes and hardware setups.
+There are three controller types, each serving different purposes and hardware s.

   - **TCPSimClient_A**:
     - **Purpose**: Interfaces with the VRX simulator and allows control via steering wheel, pedals, and gear shifter.